pingpingyin2023/datajournalism-fall22/assignment1.md

    ◆ I don't have question about the accuracy of the data.
    ◆ The reporters provided two sources of the data, the Texas Department of State Health Services and the Census Bureau.
 I think these two sources are precisely what they should refer to for the story.
 I cannot come up with ideas for more sources because it was a simple fact from my perspective.
    ◆ The graphic only presented four counties of Texas.
 It did not explain why the reporters selected these four as typical examples.
+## Quality
+The graphic was executed at a high degree of quality.
+5
+  ◆ The graphic clearly presented that vaccination distribution cites are more common in majority non-Hispanic white neighborhoods.
+  ◆ It's said in the story that the death and infection rates of COVID in brown and black communities are higher than the white, affluent neighborhoods.
+But the vaccines provided there were insufficient.
+This conflict was not illustrated by the graphic.